 5. Sell things you don’t need.
-Use Ebay, Craigslist or LetGo to sell the things you do not need anymore.
-Go through your home and decide what you really need and what you could sell to raise some quick funds to pay off your debt!
+Use eBay, Craigslist or LetGo to sell the stuff you do not need anymore.
+Go through your home and decide what you need and what you could sell to raise some quick funds to pay off your debt!

 These are things that just make sense and most people think about…but you may not have thought of every one of them!

 6. Budget.
-Of course it seems this should go without saying, but it is not always obvious.
-If you don’t have a budget, you really have no control of your money.
+Of course, it seems this should go without saying, but it is not always obvious.
+If you don’t have a budget, you have no control of your money.
 Learn How to Create a Budget.

 7. Coupons.
 Start using coupons to save as much as you possibly can at the grocery store.
 Then, use the amount you save to pay towards your debt!
 Read more about How to Use Coupons.

 8. Change where you shop.
 If you live near an Aldi, start to buy groceries there.
 Skip the clothing store and find consignment stores to find gently used clothes.
 Read more about How to Shop at Aldi.